5 - Magister Templi

 The Strigoi Morte are vampiric spirits who roam and hunt without bodies, feeding on the energies of living humans, sometimes when the humans are sleeping or dreaming, and sometimes while they are wide awake and simply in the wrong place at the wrong time.
 Unlike the vampires of modern legends, the Strigoi Morte are not considered demons or the angry spirits of those who were murdered or not buried properly.
 The people of this region, even today, simply believe the Strigoi Morte are the spirits of the Strigoi Vii living vampires and are no longer in possession of a physical body.

 Like the Strigoi Morte, the Strigoi Vii primarily fed upon the life energies of humanity, picking a single volunteer to feed from for a length of time.
-According to the Gypsies, the Strigoi Vii could also feed on human blood, but it was only the young and inexperienced who chose to do so.
-Much as was suggested in Bram Stoker’s novel Dracula, the Gypsies and vampires in the region, especially in Romania, have a long history of working together amicably.
-The wealthy, land owning Strigoi Vii could provide the Gypsy caravans with fair pay for manual labor or entertainment, as well as safe passage through their land, in particular protecting the Gypsy people from discrimination and potential attackers.
-The Roma would also pro-vide on valuable service to the discreet vampires of the region could not do without: food.
+According to the Roma, the Strigoi Vii could also feed on human blood, but it was only the young and inexperienced who chose to do so.
+Much as was suggested in Bram Stoker’s novel Dracula, the Roma and vampires in the region, especially in Romania, have a long history of working together amicably.
+The wealthy, land-owning Strigoi Vii could provide the Roma caravans with fair pay for manual labor or entertainment, as well as safe passage through their land, in particular protecting the Roma people from discrimination and potential attackers.
+The Roma would also provide on valuable service to the discreet vampires of the region who could not do without: food.

 The Gypsies and vampires of the region practiced a tradition they referred to as lording, whereby one Gypsy, usually a female volunteer, would be chosen to go live with the Strigoi for the time her family was on the land.
 The vampire as generally allowed to feed upon her at his leisure, and her family was protected in return.
 And although it was not an actual part of the bargain, the vampire would always treat the guest with the utmost respect and often bring gifts to the family as a show of traditional vampiric gratitude.
 According to members of the Car-bone de Travois Gypsy family, this arrangement was still in common practice not even eighty years ago in Romanian lands.
 One member of that family professes that her great-aunt Piranda was lorded out to a wealthy vampire in the 1910s and ‘20s.